mapbox/web-mapping-curriculum/project/ReadMe.md

 1. Project proposal (10 points) – 1-2 paragraphs outlining the project scope and purpose.
 2. Data report (15 points) – a report on the data resources and data visualization techniques that will be employed.
-3. Presentation (15 points) - Brief (no more than 5 minutes) presenation outlining: the plan and purpose of the project, the intended audience, a description of the data/resources, a description of the development of the application, and an overview of the issues encountered while completing the project.
+3. Presentation (15 points) - Brief (no more than 5 minutes) presenation outlining: the plan and purpose of the project, the intended audience, a description of the data resources and preparation, a description of the development of the application, and an overview of the issues encountered while completing the project.
 In addition, students should be prepared to give a live demo of their web application.
 4. Final web application and summary report (30 points) - The final web application should demonstrate the cartographic and web mapping principles covered in the class and should employ at least one of the data visualization techniques outined below.
-In addition to a web application, students are required to write a summary report that answers the following questions:
+In addition to a web application, students are required to write a summary report outlining: the plan and purpose of the project, the intended audience, a description of the data resources and preparation, a description of the development of the application, and an overview of the issues encountered while completing the project.

-- Who is the audience for this application?
-- What is the purpose of this map?
-What do you want the audience/users to get out of this data visualization?
-- What design techniques did you employ?
-- How did you prepare your data?

 ### Project topics and data